Japan-EMNet Research Fellowship

 - Train future leaders in medical research in Japan and the U.S.

-Approximately 2-year duration.
+Approximately 2-3 years of duration.
 The model curriculum is:

-— In parallel, analyze large databases at the EMNet (on the job training)
+— In parallel, analyze large databases at the EMNet (on-the-job training)

 — Learn academic writing through publications and grant applications